-Pursuant to the Payment of Expenses Mayor and Councillors Policy the follo
+Pursuant to the Payment of Expenses and Mayor and Councillors Policy the following

 Name of Councillor:

 Purpose of Travel:

-Date(s): Time fr ate(s): Time from / to:
+Date(s): Time from / to:

 Location:

-Venue: -
+Venue:

-Mode of Transport: (please circle) Air Council Vehicle Councillor Vehicle Hire Vehicle
+Mode of Transport: (please circle) Air Council Vehicle Co

 Accommodation (if required): Single Room: Double Room: Other:

 Motel preference:

 Please provide other relevant details (e.g. special requirements):

 SIGNATURE: DATE:

-(Authority should be lodged with sufficient tim e for Council report for approval to be submitted.)
+(Authority should be lodged with sufficient time for Council report for approval to be submitted.)

 Office Use Only

 Council meeting date: Minute No.:

 Transport: Order No.:

 Motel: Order No.: